chrisfcarroll/Azure-VM-Run/README.md

         -copyLocalFolder . `
         -commandToRun "python TensorFlow-2.x-Tutorials/11-AE/ex11AutoEncoderMnist.py"
 ```
-- Will create a resourceGroup and a Virtual Machine called ml1
+- Will create a `Resource Group` and a `Virtual Machine` both named ml1
 - will accept the license for the Data Science Virtual Machine image
-- Will clone the git repo
+- Will clone the git repo specified
-- Will copy your local folder . to the VM
+- Will copy the local folder specified to the VM
 - Will run the given command
-_NB for the final steps, SSH will ask you if you are ok to connect to the new host_
+_NB At the point of connecting to a new VM, `ssh` will ask you if you are ok to connect to the new host_

 #### Cleanup
 Keeping a small VM running will cost you several cents per day.
 Delete the whole resource group or just the VM with: